Fletton Club Improvers

 All ages from 16 to 86 welcome: ‘everybodysalsa’ welcomes you and age is no barrier.
 As long as you have the desire, we will be here to teach you.
 We all learn at different speeds and in different ways, so should you find any part of this course more challenging that other parts, our super friendly ‘everybodysalsa’ team is always there to help, and remember, a little extra practice can make a lot of difference to your confidence and ability, so do stay on after your class and enjoy our freestyle club ‘til 11pm.

 How much?
 The full 6 week course is on offer at ONLY £39!!

-You can book a place on the course for yourself, a friend or spouse it’s a great way to kick off the New Year!
+You can book a place on the course for yourself, a friend or spouse and become a cool salsa dancer by Christmas!

 FREE TASTER CLASS FOR NEW STARTERS: These special events also offer a FREE TASTER CLASS FOR NEW STARTERS, ‘so invite your friends’,